Nagendra1997/mesibo-documentation/mesibo-module.md

 ### c.
 Core utility functions
 There are functions which are initialised by Mesibo which you can use.
-For a detailed explanation refer [Core API functions]()
+For a detailed explanation refer [Core Utility functions]()

 `send_message` To send message from one user to another